Jun 30th, 2008

 Puu O Mahuka is managed under the Hawaii State Parks system and visiting this site is free.
 If you visit, please do not remove and/or stack any stones.
 Please also be respectful if you see someone worshiping here.

-To get here, take Pupukea Road by the Foodland grocery store.
-Turn right on Puu o Mahuka.
+To get here, take Pupukea Road by the Foodland grocery store on the North Shore.
+Then turn right on Puu o Mahuka.
+To generate your own driving directions, see this Google Map.
 Ample parking is available.

 Hi Sheila,